maltzj/Places-To-Visit-In-America/TheList.md

 Mississipi
 ==========

-* Mississippi River
+* Mouth of the Mississippi River
-* Windsor Ruins (largest plantation house in Mississippi)
+* Windsor Ruins

 Missouri
 ========